 Since 2009 the Strathclyde Pension Fund Committee has maintained a working group or Sounding Board drawn from its membership.
 The main function of the Sounding Board is to review proposals before they are considered by the Committee for decision - in particular investment proposals for the Direct Impact Portfolio and proposals relating to development of investment strategy.
+Sounding Board membership was renewed following council elections in May 2023.

-As at 31st March 2022 the Sounding Board membership comprised:
+As at 31st March 2023 the Sounding Board membership comprised:

-Cllr Richard Bell (Convener) Cllr Ruairi Kelly (Vice-Convener) Bailie John Kane
+Cllr Richard Bell (Convener)

+Cllr Martha Wardrop (Vice-Convener)

+Cllr Philip Braat